Mediation is an informal, confidential process.

 The mediation process has several advantages.

-Butterwick adds, "because the outcomes also reflect the party's choices and priorities, in turn, there is a higher level of compliance (80-85%) with the written agreement than there is with court judgments which, is much lower.
+According to Michigan Mediator Susan Butterwick, Esq. "because the outcomes also reflect the party's choices and priorities, in turn, there is a higher level of compliance (80-85%) with the written agreement than there is with court judgments which, is much lower."

 Confidentiality is a big plus for mediation.